corinnahaegele/SmartScope/Parts/other/5mm/README.md

 ### 25mm Filter
 - Basis for Huawei Nova/ Basis for Huawei P30Pro
-- Barrell for slide with sampple
+- Barrel for slide with sample